 Finally, you have decided to get a spotting scope and add it to your optical tools collection.
 But there is a problem: which one are you going to get?

 You can sit around all day and browse over 20 pages of spotting scopes with hundreds of different sizes and models; not to mention, deal with the confusion on which one is better.
 Yes, you could do that.
 Or, you could save yourself the trouble and know first what a spotting scope really is and see what you really want.
-I’d highly suggest to see this list that contains a lot of spotting scope reviews.
+I’d highly suggest to see this list that contains a lot of reviews of spotting scopes that are great in 2017.

 What is a spotting scope?